Academic Center for Education, Culture and Research: Funding

-Only 20% of ACECR's funding comes from public sources, while the majority of its funding is derived from partnerships and cooperation with the private sector.
+Only 20% of ACECR's funding comes from national budget, while the majority of its funding is derived from partnerships and cooperation with the private sector.

 Staffing

 ACECR has 680 full-time research and academic staff, and 1,600 full-time research assistants.
 Its activities are supported by 2,100 services and administrative staff.
 Industry experts and post graduate research students also contribute to projects on a part-time basis.